anandadalton/verified-geometry-game/README.md

 ## Summary

-Formal verification of Finite Affine Geometry $(AG(4,3))$ in Rocq, which is used in turn to demo a small browser-based game based on the game Set(R).
-This repository is not affiliated with Set Enterprises, Inc.
+A small browser-based game based on the game Set(R).
+This repository is not affiliated with Set Enterprises, Inc. The main point of interest is that we endeavor to verify as much code as possible; for example, it is verified that the "deal" function will, if cards are available, place cards on the board if and only if there are either fewer than 12 cards or there is not a valid triple of cards in play.

 ## Structure